Daniel-Andarge/Agro-API/README.md

 # Agro-API
-AgroAPI is Portfolio project for ALX Backend Specialization program, It is a RESTful web service provider application which provide Poultry &amp; Dairy Farming Data for developers that want to build agricultural websites and applications by using it's RESTful API's.
+AgroAPI is Portfolio project for ALX  Backend Specialization in the Software Engineering program.
+It ia a RESTful web service application which provide Data/information related to Poultry & Dairy Farming in addition to this it facilitate the supply chain of the industry through connecting farmers to buyers & farmers to farm input dealers by removing the middle mens (Brokers) from the chain.

+Some of the technologies used in the peoject are Reactjs, Expresjs, Nodejs, Postgresql & jwt.